-STA GE O F CHANGE 4 Change Ideas Resources and Tools 4.5.c PRAPARE-Protocol for Responding to and Assessing Patients' Assets, Risks, and Experiences.
-Implementation and Action-Toolkit (provides users with the resources, best practices, and lessons learned to guide implementa- tion, data collection, and responses to social determinant needs.) ^{(65) (151)} 4.5.d The Gravity Project.
-Consensus-driven standards on social determinants of health.
-(A collaborative, public/private initiative to develop consensus-driven data standards to support collection, use, and exchange of data to address the social determinants of health) (152) 4.5.e National Institute on Minority Health and Health Disparities.
-PhenX Social Determinants of Health (SDOH) Assessments Collection.
-(A web-based catalog of recommended data measurement protocols to assess individual and structural factors that shape behaviors and health outcomes.)
-(153) 4.5.f UNITE US Cross-sector collaboration software powered by community to assist providers, health plans, government, and non-profits to identify solutions and deliver and pay for services that impact whole-person health (154) 4.6 appropriate collaboration between primary care and nephrology as determined by multi-disciplinary 4.6. a VA CHRONIC KIDNEY DISEASE PREVENTION, EARLY RECOGNITION, AND MANAGEMENT, VHA DIRECTIVE 1053 ^{(66) (155)} 4.6. b NIDDK-Collaborate with the Nephrologist (156) leadership team.
-The majority of patients we see as nephrologists 4.6.c Duke Institute for Health Innovation.
-Improving Chronic Disease Management in Duke Primary Care: Building a Virtual Medical Neighborhood (157) " real in te imp first seen by primary care physicians, so we ly depend on them to make critical decisions erms of how care is delivered, because it acts what happens in a patient's life down road.
-4.6.d See page 18 for example of a CKD Primary Care Management Algorithm Dav anne Nicholas, MD, MPH, PhD id Geffen School of Medicine at the versity of California, Los Angeles " We diag eGF stra ARB nep need to simplify the message for PCPs. get overzealous and lost in the details: gnose CKD through routine screening with R and uACR; stage by the heat map and risk tify stages by KFRE; and treat with ACEs, S or SGLT2.
-Stage four and five refer to the hrologist.
-A lot of PCPs don't know when to r so refer to the KDIGO guidelines. an T. Crowley, MD, MBA, FASN Connecticut Healthcare System
+Change Ideas Resources and Tools 4.5.c PRAPARE-Protocol for Responding to and Assessing Patients' Assets, Risks, and Experiences.
+Implementation and Action-Toolkit (provides users with the resources, best practices, and lessons learned to guide implementa- tion, data collection, and responses to social determinant needs.)
+(65) ( 151) 4.5.d The Gravity Project.
+Consensus-driven standards on socia determinants of health.
+(A collaborative, public/private initiative to develop consensus-driven data standards to support collection, use, and exchange of data to address the social determinants of health) (152) 4.5.e National Institute on Minority Health and Health Disparitie PhenX Social Determinants of Health (SDOH) Assessment Collection.
+(A web-based catalog of recommended data measurement protocols to assess individual and structura factors that shape behaviors and health outcomes.)
+(153) 4.5.f UNITE US Cross-sector collaboration software powered by community to assist providers, health plans, government, and non-profits to identify solutions and deliver and pay for services that impact whole-person health (154) 4.6 Clearly articulate the parameters for appropriate collaboration between 4.6. a VA Chronic Kidney Disease Prevention, Early Recognition, and Management (VHA Directive 1053) (66) (155) primary care and nephrology as 4.6. b NIDDK-Collaborate with the Nephrologist (156) determined by multi-disciplinary leadership team.
+4.6.c Duke Institute for Health Innovation.
+Improving Chronic Disease Management in Duke Primary Care: Building a Virtual Medical Neighborhood (157) are real in te imp the Sus Dav e majority of patients we see as nephrologists first seen by primary care physicians, so we lly depend on them to make critical decisions erms of how care is delivered, because it pacts what happens in a patient's life down road. sanne Nicholas, MD, MPH, PhD vid Geffen School of Medicine at the versity of California, Los Angeles 4.6.d See page 18 for example of a CKD Primary Care Management Algorithm

-STA F CHANGE 4 Change Ideas Resources and Tools guide evaluation of implementation strat- egies for the proposed CKD interventions and track health outcomes.
-Below are Identify an implementation framework to guide evaluation of implementation strat- 4.7.1 Ten recommendations for using implementation frame- works in research and practice ^{(67) (158)} NIH Toolkit Part 1: Implementation Science Methodologies and Frameworks (159) some widely used implementation frame- works for consideration Context in Implementation Science ^{(67) (160)} Choosing implementation strategies to address contex- tual barriers: diversity in recommendations and future directions (68) (161) 4.7.1 RE-AIM (reach, effectiveness, adopt, implement, maintain) 4.7.1. a RE-AIM.
+STA GE O F CHANGE 4 Change Ideas Resources and Tools 4.7 Identify an implementation framework to guide evaluation of implementation strat- 4.7.1 Ten recommendations for using implementation frame- works in research and practice (67) (158) egies for the proposed CKD interventions and track health outcomes.
+Below are NIH Toolkit Part 1: Implementation Science Methodologies and Frameworks (159) some widely used implementation frame- works for consideration Context in Implementation Science (67) (160) Choosing implementation strategies to address contex- tual barriers: diversity in recommendations and future directions (68) ( 161) 4.7.1 RE-AIM (reach, effectiveness, adopt, implement, maintain) 4.7.1. a RE-AIM.
 Improving Public Health Relevance and Population Health Impact.
 Resources and Tools.
 (162) 4.7.2 • PDSA (plan, do, study, act) 4.7.2.a IHI The Plan-Do-Study-Act (PDSA) Worksheet (163) 4.7.2.b AHRQ Health Literacy Universal Precautions Toolkit.
-Plan- Do-Study-Act (PDSA) Directions and Examples (164) 4.7.3 CFIR (Consolidated Framework for Implementation Research) 4.7.3.a The updated Consolidated Framework for Implementation Research based on user feedback ^{(70) (165)} 4.7.3.b Consolidated Framework for Implementation Research (166)
+Plan- Do-Study-Act (PDSA) Directions and Examples (164) 4.7.3 CFIR (Consolidated Framework for Implementation Research) 4.7.3.a The updated Consolidated Framework for Implementation Research based on user feedback (70) (165) 4.7.3.b Consolidated Framework for Implementation Research (166)